 Episode 1 – A New Day.

-Conversational quick time events occur giving a brief, albeit decent window of choice opportunities prompted by the four face buttons.
-Don’t be surprised to see and hear expletives throughout the series.
-With the right thumb stick acting as Lee’s directional view (which initially is all he has) movement is guided via the left stick and gained upon the closing of chapter one.
-If you find yourself in moments of great panic, hit the start button to pause… check pants for cake.
+Conversational quick time events are navigated with the four face buttons, giving players a brief (albeit decent) window of choice opportunities.
+The right thumb stick acts as Lee’s directional view (which initially is all he has) movement is guided via the left stick and gained upon the closing of chapter one.
+Don’t be surprised to see and hear expletives throughout the series and if you find yourself in moments of great panic, hit the start button to pause… then check pants for cake!

 Chapter 1: The Long Ride Home.

-As the moral dilemma begins our hero and possible murderist Lee, is cuffed by police and taken to West Central Prison with an unusually understanding officer.
+As the drama begins, our hero (and possible murderist) Lee Everett is cuffed and in transit to West Central Prison with an unusually understanding police officer.
 While our custodian reveals his mind, Lee’s attention is distracted by the passing traffic.
-Unfolding events take on an urgency via the police radio to which our empathizing friend curtly disregards.
+Unfolding events take on an urgency via the police radio – to which our empathizing friend curtly disregards.

 Chapter 2: In The Yard.

-From the second chapter it is important to remember Lee’s moral maze of events and ethically ambiguous decisions will be noted by the characters he interacts with all along the progression arc, this is obviously not quite the cause and effect so early into the series but hopefully any plot built past transgressions will become evident with later episodes.
-Lee’s lies will be “stat tracked” a fact Hershel Greene will hint heavily at later.
+From the second chapter onwards it’s important to remember Lee’s moral maze of events and decisions will be noted by the characters he interacts with.
+Cleverly, this is not quite ’cause and effect’ so early into the series.
+Plot built past transgressions will become evident within later episodes.
+Lee’s lies can be ‘stat tracked’ throughout his progression arc, a fact Hershel Greene will hint heavily at later.

-A cut-scene will prevent Lee from wandering around the streets of chapter two.
-Leaving him a few minutes to ponder his current situation, his expelled thoughts of Bourbon result in a warm first sip of welcome comedic taste.
+A cut-scene will prevent Lee from wandering around the streets of chapter two, leaving him a few minutes to ponder his current situation and his expelled thoughts of Bourbon result in a warm first sip of comedic taste.
 The prevailing mood darkens somewhat upon further inspection of the inner urban surroundings, amplified by a disturbing cut-scene, delightfully sinister atmospheric music and a pivotal plot clue is gained.

 Lee discovers Clementine, an eight year old girl hiding out while awaiting her parents return from a trip to Savannah.
-Arguably it’s Clem who takes Lee under her wing during the dramatic end and chapter reveal.
+Arguably it’s Clem who takes Lee under her wing during the dramatic end to this chapter.
 Here I achieved my first kill… this actually being Lee and like an idiot spent six minutes in a face kicking zombie loop before realizing Clem could help.

 Chapter 3: Meeting Clementine.

-Lee and Clem wait in the tree house until dark, not sure why they didn’t take Clem’s tea set to pass the time but… risking a venture into the night both of them hear a shot ringing out in the street and quickly take cover behind a car.
-Clem, scared and shaken asks Lee if they are going to die prompting your response (if any).
+Alternatively, Lee and Clem can wait in the tree house until dark (maybe with Clem’s tea set to pass the time).
+Risking a venture into the night, both hear gunfire in the street and quickly take cover behind a car.
+Clem, scared and shaken asks Lee if they are going to die – prompting your response (if you choose to give any).

 Actually it’s Andre… officer Mitchell approaching with Shawn.
 Chet also makes a brief appearance in this option (looking a little ill).
-Both day and night sequences are pretty short but lead ultimately down the same road.
+Both day and night sequences are pretty short and ultimately lead down the same path.

 Chapter 4: Hershel’s Farm.

 Take in the lovely tranquil melody, the relaxing bird song, and pottering around the farm while you can.
 Be sure to take time out and catch the young Kenny Jr.’s quip to Shawn… pure hilarity.
-Idyllic as the farm may be it disguises the fact a tough choice lies ahead, there’s no procrastination here.
-Lee and Clem hitch a ride with Kenny and his family to Macon and a place all too familiar.
+Idyllic as the farm may be it disguises the fact a tough choice lies ahead, there is no procrastination here.
+Lee and Clem must hitch a ride with Kenny and his family to Macon – a place all too familiar.

 Chapter 5: Welcome Home.

-Kenny’s Fort Lauderdale plans are on hold with the truck now out of gas, and Duck almost becomes a tasty snack (again).
+Kenny’s Fort Lauderdale plans are on hold with the truck now out of gas, Duck almost becomes a tasty snack (again).
 Lee, now concerned with old and new strangers, falls from his charge of Clem somewhat to involve himself in this group’s fracturing panic.
 Bickering over the trouble magnet Ducky causes Larry’s heart condition to flare up and he needs medication.
-Tasks are in order here for Lee (some optional) so as things calm he explores the larger location…noting the greeting cards.
+Tasks are in order here for Lee (some optional).
+As things calm, explore the larger location… noting the greeting cards.

-Feel free to chat and find out about our new friends Glenn, Lilly, her father Larry, Doug and the crack shot, and dead aim Carley.
-Glenn plans a run out for group supplies and gas for the vehicles so Lee hands him one of Clem’s walkie-talkies.
-Locations have been pretty tight up until now but still, I felt an unnerving sense of claustrophobia within the store… not helped by Carley.
+Feel free to chat with your new friends – Glenn, Lilly, her father Larry, Doug and the crack shot, and dead aim Carley.
+Glenn plans a run out for group supplies and gas for the vehicles, Lee hands him one of Clem’s walkie-talkies.
+Locations have been pretty tight up until now, yet within the larger area of the store, I felt an unnerving sense of claustrophobia… not helped any by Carley.

 Clem’s walkie-talkie kicks in with an urgent message.
 Glenn’s mission to restock has hit a snag, walkers have him pinned down at the Motor Inn Motel prompting action.
 With Carley’s help a daring rescue ensues.